-a) The rims must be between 15 to 17 inches in diameter.

-b) The wheels located inside the vehicle body must be made inaccessible to the Driver by a bulkhead.
+- a) The rims must be between 15 to 17 inches in diameter. - b) The wheels located inside the vehicle body must be made inaccessible to the Driver by a bulkhead and must not come in contact with the chassis or body.
 Any handling or manipulation of the wheels is forbidden from the moment the vehicle arrives at the starting line until it crosses the finish line.

-Article 49: TYRES
+ARTICLE 49: TYRES

-The choice of tyres is free as long as they are fitted on the type and size of rims recommended by their manufacturers and have a minimum tread of 1.6 mm.
-The tyre/rim assembly must have a minimum width of 80 mm, measured from tire sidewall to tire sidewall.
+Tyres must fit the rims recommended by the manufacturer and have a minimum tread of 1.6 mm.
+The tyre/rim assembly must have a width of 80 to 110 mm, measured from tire sidewall to tire sidewall.
 The width is measured with the tyre fitted on its rim at its rated pressure.